Apply to the Program

 e.
 A verification form related to personal health insurance.
 All students admitted to the Dental Hygiene program are expected to be responsible for personal health costs.
 Students are not covered by worker’s compensation because they are not employees of LCCC or any clinical sites.
 The college does not offer health insurance.

-Dental hygienists may be exposed to contagious diseases; therefore, strict compliance with the Centers of Disease Control (CDC) and OSHA standards are maintained in the LCCC Dental Hygiene Program.
+Dental health professionals may be exposed to contagious diseases; therefore, strict compliance with the Centers of Disease Control (CDC) and OSHA standards are maintained.
 Although diseases may be encountered, research indicates that risks are negligible when optimal infection control is practiced.
 Policies on blood borne and infectious diseases are available upon request from the Dental Hygiene Program.

 In addition to drug screening, for the safety of patients and health care workers, child abuse clearance and criminal background checks are required prior to a clinical assignment.
 Certain criminal activity as evidenced by a criminal background check may also disqualify a student from clinical participation.